SFU-CMPT-201/a3-pub/README.md

   `hello.h` (not `hello/hello.h`) and provide `-I./hello` to tell the compiler that there are header files in `./hello`.
 * `-g`: This option produces debugging information.
 You don't want to use this for production code but you do want to use it for debugging.
-But you do want to use this for your development, even for this course.
+You also do want to use this for your development, even for this course.
 * `-Wall`: This option turns on many warnings.
 It is a very good idea to use this.
 * `-Wextra`: This option turns on some other warnings not covered by `-Wall`.
 It is also a very good